 - Upon successful completion of Phase I, qualified students may apply to Phase II, which includes HIM course work.

 - Phase II courses are available at Greenville Tech's Benson Campus and online.
 Both include professional practice experiences, which are completed in health care facilities during normal business hours.

-- All students are required to attend HIM program orientation and PPE orientation at the Greer Campus.
+- All students are required to attend HIM program orientation and PPE orientation at the Benson Campus in Greer.